Activating collagen with Greespi: scientifically proven effect

 -

-Activates genes responsible for cell growth and division,
+Activates genes related to cell growth and division;

 -